On The Entropy of Continuous Flows With Uniformly Expansive Points and The Globalness of Shadowable Points With Gaps: Abstract

 \section{Abstract}

-We show that the existence of a non-periodic nonwandering point of an expansive and non-singular flow with shadowing is a sufficient condition to the existence of a suspension of a subshift.
-This complements a result due to Moriyasu.
-To do this we exploit a similar result in the context of pointwise dynamics.
-Moreover, we can deal with flows with singularities, showing that the existence of a non-wandering, non-critical, strongly-shadowable, and uniform- expansive point implies the existence of a suspension of a subshift.
-We relatesuch results with the positiveness of the entropy.
-Finally, we give some com- ments on other type of shadowing property, the specification property.
+In this work we study the problem of positiveness of topological entropy for flows using pointwise dynamics.
+We show that the existence of a non-periodic nonwandering point of an expansive and non-singular flow with shadowing is a sufficient condition to to obtain positive topological entropy.
+Moreover, we can deal with flows with singularities, showing that the existence of a non-wandering, non-critical, strongly-shadowable, and uniform- expansive point implies the existence of a symbolic subshift.
+Finally, we discuss pointwise versions of some shadowing-type properties.